russHyde/data_buddy/{{cookiecutter.project_name}}/README.md

 Change in to the project directory.

-If necessary, create the conda environment for the main project:
+If necessary, create the conda environment for the main project.
+You can clone the environment (same build numbers / repository locations etc) using the following:

 `conda create --name {{cookiecutter.conda_env}} --file envs/requirements.txt`

+If that fails (eg, if some builds are no longer available, or you are on a non-linux system eg, OSX) you can make a conda environment that approximates the above (with matching release numbers) as follows:

+`conda create env --name {{cookiecutter.conda_env}} --file envs/environment.yml`

 Activate the project's environment